coderaiser/putout/README.md

 Options
-   -h, --help                  display this help and exit -v, --version               output version information and exit -f, --format                use a specific output format - default: dump -s, --staged                add staged files when in git repository --fix                       apply fixes of errors to code --fix-count                 count of fixes rounds (defaults to 10)
+   -h, --help                  display this help and exit -v, --version               output version information and exit -f, --format                use a specific output format - default: progress-bar/dump on CI -s, --staged                add staged files when in git repository --fix                       apply fixes of errors to code --fix-count                 count of fixes rounds (defaults to 10)